Making use of AANZFTA

 The Committee on Trade in Goods will look to build on existing programs aimed at tackling NTMs, with an emphasis on encouraging good regulatory practice, improving stakeholder engagement and addressing NTMs faced by Small and Medium Enterprises.
 NTMs will also become a standing issue on the agenda of future meetings of the Committee, and its sub-committees covering Sanitary and Phytosanitary measures, Standards, Technical Regulations, Conformance and Rules of Origin.

 Further information on Non-Tariff Measures:

 For businesses reporting non-tariff measures

 Several Australian Government departments have a role to play in addressing NTMs and seeking to resolve trade barriers.
 The following websites may be helpful:

 Doing business in ASEAN

-For more information on doing business with ASEAN Member States, or about specific export opportunities, go to the Austrade website.
+For more information on doing business with ASEAN Member States, assistance in accessing ASEAN markets and specific export opportunities, go to the Austrade website.
 As well as country-specific information, the Austrade website also provides information on export markets by industry.